Frequently Asked Questions

 A: Health care hours are not required, though they are recommended.
-Examples of experiences include: shadowing PAs or physicians, EMT and observing patient care settings.
+Examples of experiences include: shadowing PAs or physicians, nursing assistant, pharmacy technician, medical assistant, etc.

 A: It is recommended that you do not work during your didactic year, and you are NOT permitted to work during your clinical year.

 A: When the class is selected, a group of alternates is also selected.
 Applicants from this list may be called upon to fill a vacancy if a selected applicant decides not to accept a position in the class.

 A: No. You can take the prerequisite courses at any accredited college or university.

 A: The Bureau of Labor Statistics places the PA profession 13th on their list of the fastest-growing occupations from 2012 to 2022.
 Projecting that the number of PA jobs will increase by 38.4%.